s-coppola/Personal/Readme.txt

 This is a bootstrap template based personal website that is currently in the works.
-To see more coding ability please visit https://github.com/s-coppola/Practice.GitHub.io.